This document describes PartitionAlloc at a high level, with some architectural details. For implementation details, see the comments in

 PartitionAlloc is designed to be extremely fast in its fast paths.
 The fast paths of allocation and deallocation require very few (reasonably predictable) branches.
 The number of operations in the fast paths is minimal, leading to the possibility of inlining.

 However, even the fast path isn't the fastest, because it requires taking a per-partition lock.
-Although we optimized the lock, there was still room for improvement.
-Therefore we introduced the thread cache, which holds a small amount of not-too-large memory chunks, ready to be allocated.
-Because these chunks are stored per-thread, they can be allocated without a lock, only requiring a faster thread-local storage (TLS) lookup, improving cache locality in the process.
+Although we optimized the lock, there was still room for improvement; to this end, we introduced the thread cache.
 The thread cache has been tailored to satisfy a vast majority of requests by allocating from and releasing memory to the main allocator in batches, amortizing lock acquisition and further improving locality while not trapping excess memory.

 Security is one of the important goals of PartitionAlloc.